 For the Soft Brigadeiro

-- In a small saucepan, before turning the heat on, mix the hot milk and cocoa until no clumps of cocoa are left.
+- In a small saucepan, before turning the heat on, mix the hot milk and cocoa until no clumps are left.

 - Then, add the condensed milk and stir until combined.
 Turn on the heat, add butter, and stir the mixture constantly, with a spatula or wooden spoon, so it won't stick to the bottom of the pan.
 Once it starts boiling, stir it vigorously for about 1 minute and turn off the heat.Usually, the thickening process takes about 5 minutes total, but this will depend on the heat intensity and condensed milk brand (some are thicker than others).

 - We are looking for a consistency that will be thick enough to stay on the cake, but not so thick that will be hard to spread over the cake.
-Also, keep in mind that it will thicken a lot more after it cools down.
-If you think that it has thickened too much, you can add 1 tablespoon of milk at a time, and stir until desired consistency is reached.
+Keep in mind that it'll thicken a lot more after it cools down.
+If you think that it has thickened too much, you can add 1 tablespoon of milk at a time, stirring until desired consistency is achieved.